What is Skinny Fat?

 Normal Weight Obesity (NWO), AKA skinny fat, can be any of the other 5 types of skinny fat (see below), but normal weight obesity can only exist when someone is within safe/healthy “normal weight” Standard BMI.

-Technically, skinny fat is normal weight obesity (NWO) and scientifically/medically defined (1) as having too much fat on your body even when within healthy/safe/normal Standard BMI (2), which is 18.5 to 24.99.
-In 2006, A De Lorenzo (3, 19) is credited with the first (4) known use of the term normal weight obesity.
-Subsequently, Dr. Jimmy Bell (5) coined the acronym TOFI — “thin on the outside, fat on the inside” — which has come to commonly be known as skinny fat.
+Technically, skinny fat is normal weight obesity (NWO) and scientifically/medically defined (1) as having too much/excess body fat even when within healthy/safe/normal Standard BMI (2), which is 18.5 to 24.99.
+In 2006, A De Lorenzo (3, 21) is credited with the first (4) known use of the term normal weight obesity.
+Subsequently, later that same year Dr. Jimmy Bell (5, 39) coined the acronym TOFI — “thin on the outside, fat on the inside” — which has come to commonly be known as skinny fat.

 What Is Skinny Fat – The Six Types